martinky24/WebsiteSecurity/Vulnerabilities/insecure_deserialization.md

 ## Our Implementation

 Our application did not have a need for this type of serialization/deserialization.
 In Node JS, the default serialization is using the javascript functions ```JSON.parse()``` and ```JSON.stringify()``` to manage javascript objects.
 These functions do not allow the ability to include executable code within the objects, such as functions.
 The npm package ```node-serialize``` does allow this ability, where we could send JS functions within JSON.
 By using javascript's Immediately-Invoked Function Expressions (IIFEs), we can execute the following code as it is deserialized.
-The two parenthesis after the function definition indicate an IIFE.
+The two parentheses after the function definition indicate an IIFE.

 ```json
 {"rce":"function (){